ericsecution/ericsecution/README.md

-- 👋 Hello, my name's Eric, and I love programming
+- 👋 Hello, my name's Eric, and I love designing, developing, and iterating applications
-- 👀 I’m looking to learn blockchain development, ultimately
+- 👀 I’m learning blockchain development, and ultimately interested in gamification, ai, and education
-- 🌱 I’m currently learning in the Tech Elevator Bootcamp
+- 🎓 Recent Graduate from Tech Elevator Full-Stack Software Engineering Bootcamp
-- 🌳 Open to assist on any crypto projects, time permitting
+- 🌳 Open to assist on any projects (esp web 3), time permitting
 - 📫 You can reach me @ericsecution here on GitHub.
 Let's connect.

 <!---